AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-28-architect-of-the-capitol/frontmatter.md

 1871.
 Expired appropriations available for deposit into Employees' Compensation Fund.

 1872.
 Use of expired funds for unemployment compensation payments.

+1873.
+Acceptance of travel expenses from non-Federal sources.

 #### SUBCHAPTER V—CAPITOL-FLOWN FLAGS FOR FAMILIES OF FALLEN HEROES ####